TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/NextSteps/Developers/Index.rst

 Again, make sure to look in the correct branch for your version.

-Not Found What You Where Looking For?
+Not Found What You Were Looking For?
 =====================================

 .. tip::